eriiire/LambdaStepCompute/phase1/Overall-Process-Documentation.md

-- Purpose: Collects CSV files from the S3 bucket based on the processed data and batch number generated in the 1st Lambda Function.
+- Purpose: Collects CSV files from the S3 bucket based on the processed data and batch number generated in Lambda Function 1.
 Then, calculates the average of the numbers extracted from the CSV files.

 - Input: Receives the filtered filenames from the parallel Map state and uses that to filter through the s3 bucket and select the appropriate files.